eaa6167/Search-Application-part-2/README.md

 ##### `sudo pecl install mongodb`
 ##### `sudo apt install composer`
 ##### `composer require mongodb/mongodb`
-D. Check php version using `php -v`
+uD.
+Check php version using `php -v`

 E. Add the following line `extension=mongodb.so` to your php.ini file
 #####  To find the php.ini file on your system, you can use the grep command in your shell: `php –i | grep Configuration`.Use the URL by pointing to your php version in previous step to the follwing URL  file:///etc/php/7.0/cli/php.ini .Scroll down to the extensions section (under Windows extension section) , and add the following line `extension=mongodb.so` to tell PHP to load the MongoDB driver.